serverless-dns/serverless-dns/README.md

 required to setup the radix-trie during runtime bring-up or, downloads them [lazily](https://github.com/serverless-dns/serverless-dns/blob/02f9e5bf/src/plugins/dns-op/resolver.js#L167), when serving a DNS request.

-`serverless-dns` compiles around ~11M entries (as of Nov 2022) from around 190+ blocklists.
+`serverless-dns` compiles around ~13M entries (as of Jan 2023) from around 190+ blocklists.
 These are defined in the [serverless-dns/blocklists](https://github.com/serverless-dns/blocklists) repository.